cofinalsubnets/mallow/README.md

 ```
 But that is just awful, and will betray you if you forget to increment the line number or define your rules in different lexical environments.

 Luckily the second reason is that this should be done as part of some kind of post-processing anyway.
-To aid in such endeavours, Mallow wraps a matched element in its _own_ metadata, which can be accessed transparently at any point during the course of a match:
+To aid in such an undertaking, Mallow wraps a matched element in its _own_ metadata, which can be accessed transparently at any point in the transformer chain once a match has succeeded:
 ```ruby
   doubler = Mallow.fluff do |m|
     m.a(Fixnum).with_metadata(type: Fixnum).to {|n| n*2}